thanhtunguet/vibe-kanban/README.md

 - Quickly review work and start dev servers
 - Track the status of tasks that your coding agents are working on
 - Centralise configuration of coding agent MCP configs
+- Open projects remotely via SSH when running Vibe Kanban on a remote server

 You can watch a video overview [here](https://youtu.be/TFT3KnZOOAk).